reef-technologies/handbook/README.md

 When there is no task for you in commercial projects, don't worry - before someone finds a task for you, you can work on opensource projects and get paid for it!
 Opensource is a "default" project for all coders and generally has lower priority than commercial projects, but it sometimes happens that there are no tasks in any commercial project for you, so then you have something to fall back to.
 This is usually true in the first couple of days of work with us, where formalities of assignment to project are being taken care of.

-Time spent on opensource development should be billed on `INTERNAL / opensource development`.
+Time spent on opensource development should be billed on `RT / opensource development`.
 If you find some interesting opensource projects or particular issues, don't be shy to write about it on `#opensource-candidates` channel on slack.

 When starting work on an opensource project, ensure that it is forked on our github (if it's not, post a request on `#opensource-operations`).
 Then create branch for your change and develop your changes there.
 When finished, ask other company developers for review.
 Finally, when review is done, submit a pull request to the original project repository (we call it "upstream").
 Because this code is opensourced and public, we want to ensure the best possible quality of code released by members of our company.